microsoft/azure-health-data-services-toolkit/docs/concepts.md

 The core goal of this SDK is to build **custom operations** to extend the behavior of Azure Health Data Services.
 Abstractly, custom operations can:

-- Modify the incoming requests.
+- Modify incoming requests.
 - Acquire additional information to make decisions.
 - Output information to Azure services.

 ## Definitions

-- **Operation Context**: Common object passed between components of a pipeline.
+- **Operation Context**: Common object passed between components of a pipeline containing the request and response.
-- **Pipeline**: Container for the actions of custom operations with filters, channels, and bindings.
+- **Pipeline**: Container for the actions of custom operations with filters, channels, and bindings executed in the order shown below.
 - **Filter:** A unit of action that modifies the request and/or result via the Operation Context.
-Filters can be chained together in a single pipeline.
+Filters can be chained together in a single input/output section of a pipeline.
 - **Channel:** Used to output data in a pipeline to an external system actor (ESA).
 This is usually an Azure service (like Storage, Event Hub, and/or Service Bus).
-- **Binding:** The target service for a custom operation.
-Usually a FHIR service.
+- **Binding:** The target service for a custom operation (usually a FHIR service).
+This can be null for custom operations that don't need to have a destination.

 Pipeline Overview |  Input/Output Section of Pipeline :-------------------------:|:-------------------------: